 For school-direct places apply to our lead school The West Bridgford School (UCAS Institute Code: 219, UCAS Course Code 2JXD) and Joseph Whitaker School (UCAS Institute Code: 2K7, UCAS Course Code: 3B7J) via the UCAS teacher training application website.

-If you are successful in gaining a place via either of these pathways you will undertake your main placement through one of our these schools.
+If you are successful in gaining a place via either of these pathways you will undertake your main placement through one of the following schools:

 West Bridgford School